cyakimov/helios/README.md

 Beyond that, I started this project off for 2 reasons:

 1. I wanted to exercise and continue improving my Go skills
-2. I'm very interested in BeyondCorp.
-I believe it's the future of enterprise security.
+2. I'm interested in BeyondCorp, Google's implementation of [Zero Trust](https://wikipedia.org/wiki/Zero_Trust).
+I believe Zero Trust is the future of Enterprise Security.

 ## Install
 First, install Go, set your `GOPATH`, and make sure `$GOPATH/bin` is on your PATH.